Sarthak3131/Event-Management-Website/README.md

 # Event-Management-Website
-This is n basic Event Management and Planning Website
+This is a basic Event Management and Planning Website